ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ![access token](Images/access_token.png)

-Add the token to your notebook by clicking **More -> Insert project token** from the notebook action bar.
+Add the token to your notebook by clicking **More -> Insert project token** on the notebook action bar.
 By running the inserted hidden code cell, a project object is created that you can use to access project resources.

 ![insert token](Images/insert_token.png)